 To ensure reimbursement for sterilizations, providers are urged to use the Consent for Sterilization form before all sterilizations in the event that the patient obtains Medicaid retroactive eligibility.

-The completed consent form must be attached to a paper 1500 Health Insurance Claim Form to obtain reimbursement.
+The completed consent form can be uploaded via the ForwardHealth Portal for electronically submitted claims or be attached to a paper 1500 Health Insurance Claim Form to obtain reimbursement.

 Sterilization with Placement by Permanent Implant